sera-phie/orchid/README.md

 * Clone this repo
 * Open this repo as a vault in Obsidian
 * Enjoy - all themes and plugins should work after trusting the author & enabling
-* If you would like all my latest drafts as well, clone the `draft` branch.
+* If you would like all my latest drafts as well (for whatever reason), clone the `draft` branch.